Gary N. Ervin

 David joined the Ervin lab in Fall semester 2016.
 He studied changes in the distribution of plants, especially invasive species, in forest habitats of nearby Noxubee National Wildlife Refuge and Tombigbee National Forest.

-After graduation, David went on to continue his graduate studies at the University of Florida.
+After graduation, David went on to continue his graduate studies at the University of Florida and later joined the Jones center as a Plant Ecologist.

 David received his B.A. in Environmental Studies from Richard Stockton College of New Jersey in 2013.